Finding Legal Help

 Adding or Updating Local Codes to the Shared Master Offense Table

 A county or municipality may request a new or updated offense code by emailing firstname.lastname@example.org.
-Each request must include the offense code violation, description, default severity class, recommended fine amount and if the offense requires a mandatory court appearance.
+Each request must include the offense code violation, offense code effective date, description, default severity class, recommended fine amount and if the offense requires a mandatory court appearance.
 If the request includes 5 or more offense codes the request should be sent in a spreadsheet format.

 District and justice courts may request an offense code be entered here.